About the Duchy of Cornwall

 - The Prince of Wales became the 24th Duke of Cornwall on The Queen’s accession to The Throne, in 1952.
 When His Royal Highness was 21, in 1969, he became entitled to the full income of the Duchy and remains actively involved in running the estate.

-- The revenue surplus from the Duchy, funds the public, charitable and private activities of five members of the Royal Family: The Duke and Duchess of Cornwall, The Duke and Duchess of Cambridge and Prince Harry.
+- The revenue surplus from the Duchy, funds the public, charitable and private activities of six members of the Royal Family: The Duke and Duchess of Cornwall, The Duke and Duchess of Cambridge and The Duke and Duchess of Sussex.

 - The Prince is not entitled to proceeds from the sale of capital assets, only the annual revenue surplus.
 His Royal Highness pays income tax at the prevailing rate.